Sullivanstatistics/saved-old-course/chapter9.md

 *** =hint

-Try to remember the scope of functions.
+Go back to the simple random walk and look at the probabilities.

 *** =pre_exercise_code
 ```{r}